 When done right, your content can generate organic traffic with long-term ROI at a fraction of paid traffic costs.

-If you’re still not sold on the reigning power of content, here’s our proclamation to declare that content is, indeed, still king.
+If you are still not sold on the reigning power of content, here is our proclamation to declare that content is, indeed, still king -- and our manifesto for making it work.

-Quality content and a healthy organic digital content strategy can increase web traffic at lower costs than running paid ads.
-You can grab the attention of visitors (aka future customers) through informative and engaging content that adds value to your brand.
+Quality content and a healthy organic digital content strategy can increase web traffic at lower costs than running paid ads alone.
+You can grab the attention of visitors -- future customers -- through informative and engaging content that adds value to your brand.

 Who doesn't love a good story?